ppy/osu-wiki/news/2025/2025-11-28-introducing-quick-play.md

 The demand to add matchmaking to the game has not gone unnoticed.
 Rising popularity on some community solutions such as auto-hosting bots and full on external matchmaking services have only reinforced this idea.

 As of two weeks ago, however, osu! officially introduced its own version of matchmaking appropriately called [quick play](/wiki/Gameplay/Quick_play) (name pending)!

+The evolution of this system rests in your hands!
+While it's still in its early stages, the team is actively reading your feedback and trying to figure out works and what doesn't.

+We hope you'll join us this coming November 29th in a stress-test with the addition of over 120 new maps (including mods) to the pool, global rating leaderboards, randomised voting, and more.
+Of course, the team will also be participating!

 ## But what exactly is quick play?